Leaders are in terrible danger of depleting their moral reserves. Here’s why…

 Power has an identity of its own

 As human beings, power has a strange effect on us.
-It is intoxicating, an addictive force which is both life-enhancing and soul-destroying.
+It is intoxicating, an addictive force that is both life-enhancing and soul-destroying.
 Why is this?
-The answer is simple: we need power to live.
+The answer is simple: we need the power to live.
 And the more we have of it, the better life feels.

 It’s not always positive though.
 We soon turn nasty when someone threatens the source of our well-being, and that grasping and holding on to what we want is a defining element of human behaviour, starting when we are small children and going on from there.